XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

     - Typically, the preferred method of recognizing incoming payments is through [destination tags](#destination-tags).

-### Withdrawal Precautions ###
+### Precautions ###

-Processing withdrawals and bouncing incoming payments are both potentially risky processes, so a gateway should be sure to take care in implementing them.
+Processing payments to and from Ripple naturally comes with some risks, so a gateway should be sure to take care in implementing these processes.
 We recommend the following precautions:

+- Protect yourself against reversible deposits.
+Ripple payments are irreversible, but many electronic money systems like credit cards or PayPal are not.
+Scammers can abuse this to take their fiat money back after receiving Ripple issuances.
-- Before processing a withdrawal, make sure you know the customer's identity.
-This is especially important because the users withdrawing from Ripple could be different than the ones depositing.
+- Before processing a payment out of Ripple, make sure you know the customer's identity.
+This is especially important because the users sending money from Ripple could be different than the ones that initially received the money in Ripple.
+- Follow the guidelines for [reliable transaction submission](#reliable-transaction-submission) when sending Ripple transactions.
 - [Robustly monitor for incoming payments](#robustly-monitor-for-payments), and read the correct amount.
 Don't be deceived by Partial Payments.
+- Track your obligations and balances within the Ripple network, and compare with your assets off the network.
+If they do not match up, pause processing withdrawals and deposits until you resolve the discrepancy. (<span class='draft-comment'>TODO: Link to tallying bulletin when it comes out</span>)
 - Proactively avoid ambiguous situations.
 We recommend the following:
     - Enable the [`DisallowXRP` flag](#disallowxrp) for the cold wallet account and all hot wallet accounts, so users do not accidentally send you XRP.
     - Enable the [`RequireDest` flag](#requiredest) for the cold wallet account and all hot wallet accounts, so users do not accidentally forget the destination tag on payments to make withdrawals.
     - Enable the [`RequireAuth` flag](#requireauth) on all hot wallet accounts so they cannot create their own issuances.

-# Trading on Ripple #
+## Trading on Ripple ##

 After the issuances have been created in Ripple, they can be freely transferred and traded by Ripple users.
 There are several consequences of this situation:

 - Anyone can buy/sell EUR@ACME on Ripple, if they create a trust line to ACME's issuing account first.
 If ACME issues multiple currencies on Ripple, a separate trust line is necessary for each.
     - This includes users who do not have an account with ACME Exchange.
 In order to withdraw the funds successfully from ACME, users still have to create ACME accounts.
-    - If ACME wants to limit who can hold EUR@ACME on Ripple, ACME must enable the [`RequireAuth` flag](#requireauth) for its cold wallet account and then manually approve trust lines.
+    - Optionally, use the [Authorized Accounts](#authorized-accounts) feature to limit who can hold EUR@ACME on Ripple.
 - Ripple users trading and sending EUR@ACME to one another requires no intervention by ACME.
 - All exchanges and balances on Ripple are publicly viewable in the shared, global ledger.